 "For the moment at least, discounting my security staff around the perimeter of course."
 Diethard replied knowingly.
 "I must say I'm impressed.
 I did not expect the leader of the Ashford Underground to come all the way out here herself."

 Milly just shrugged.
 "I could say the same about you, the head of the Black Knights Intelligence Division."

 "Heh."
 Diethard replied with a small smirk.
 "We are both leaders, so it's only logical that I meet with you directly rather than send a representative." a piqued look entered his eyes.
 "That said, I am curious.
 Why are you out here?"

 Milly gestured toward the surrounding square.
 "My ancestors once owned a fair portion of this island, when it was the original Homeland.
-Now that it has returned to the Empire as Area 46, that same land has again fallen under the Ashford family's, or more precisely my, ownership." she returned her own smirked.
+Now that it has returned to the Empire, that same land has again fallen under the Ashford family's, or more precisely my, ownership." she returned her own smirked.
 "Officially, I'm here to inspect my new acquisitions."

 "And what of the MI5 agents that were sent to monitor you?"
 Diethard inquired.
 "Do you have a double in place?"

 The aristocrat chuckled.
 "Yes, and she was the best actress in Ashford Academy's drama club." her expression then turned serious.
 "Now, as we are both pressed for time, might I suggest we continue?"